Jesmond Vale: Cradlewell bypass

-In the 1990s an ambitious road project bypassed the Cradlewell area of Jesmond replacing the steep gradients of Benton Bank and joining Jesmond Road with the Coast Road.
+In the 1990s an ambitious road project bypassed the Cradlewell area of Jesmond, replacing the steep gradients of Benton Bank and joining Jesmond Road with the Coast Road.
 In order to build it several ancient trees were cut down at the northern end of Jesmond Vale.
-Environmentalist protesters were drawn from all over the country and they delayed construction by constructing tree houses and camping in the tree-tops.
+Environmental activists from across the United Kingdom protested this action by constructing tree houses and camping in the tree-tops.
+This activity delayed construction.

 Prior to construction a large concrete pillar was built at Benton Bank as a test pillar.
 Even though it was no longer needed it remained there for some 20 years before it was finally removed.